Are your weight loss efforts falling flat?

 Fruit smoothies are great.
 On the other hand, fruit juice can be just as bad as soda.

 If you need something warm, try tea.
-Black, green and herbal teas all have virtually zero calories.
+Black tea, green tea and herbal teas all have virtually zero calories.
 They come in a bunch of flavors and can give you a kick of caffeine if you need it.

 You may be thinking coconut oil and olive oil are healthy.
 Stop right there.
 They’re not.

 Oil is pure fat without many nutrients.
 Oils add significant amounts of calories to your diet without providing much taste or satiety.
 It doesn’t matter if it’s vegetable oil, olive oil or coconut oil.

 Oils can turn perfectly healthy foods into unhealthy nightmares.

 For example, you start out with a healthy salad.
 A few cups of lettuce, diced tomato, grated carrot and sliced cucumber.
 That adds up to less than 200 calories.
 But when you add 2 tablespoons of olive oil, you change the whole macronutrient composition of the salad.

 Before, the salad used to be primarily healthy carbohydrates.
 After the oil, most of the calories come from fat.
 Oil is 9 calories per gram.
 Most oils tend to have around 120 calories per tablespoon.
 With 2 tablespoons of oil on a salad, you add around 240 calories from fat alone, and your salad becomes some veggies with oil.

 You don’t need oil for crispiness or caramelization.
 You can make delicious, low fat caramelized onions and potato wedges without oil.